TL;DR

 - “If you ship one paid offer within 8 weeks of finishing the course and don’t feel the system worked, full refund.”

-- Voice sounds like a marketer → repeat the voice rules; ask AI to mark every phrase that breaks them.
+- Voice sounds like a marketer: repeat the voice rules and ask the model to mark every phrase that breaks them before rewriting.

-- Promise sounds inflated → strict rule: “the promise must be testable in 8 weeks.
-No
+- Promise sounds inflated: enforce “the promise must be testable in 8 weeks; no

-you will become a creator-style claims.” - FAQ generic → require “each FAQ uses the EXACT phrasing of the objection I gave you.”
+you will become a creator-style claims.” - FAQ goes generic: require “each FAQ uses the EXACT phrasing of the objection I gave you.”

-- No anchor on price → add: “name two specific alternatives I am cheaper than.”
+- No anchor on price: add “name two specific alternatives I am cheaper than, with real numbers.”

-- Skipping “Not for”.
+- Always include a “Not for” block.
 A page that pretends to be for everyone reads as for no one.
+Naming who should not buy raises trust with the people who should.

 FAQ

-- Should the sales page do the discount stack thing?
-Only if your buyer is already used to them in your niche.
-Test against a clean version.
+- Should the sales page do the discount-stack thing?
+Only if your buyer is already used to it in your niche.
+Test it against a clean version; stacking can read as low-trust to cold traffic.

 - How long should the page be?
 As long as the buyer needs to overcome the objections.
-Cold traffic = long; warm = shorter.
+Cold traffic needs the long version; warm fans need far less.

 - Should I let AI write the testimonials?
-No. Testimonials are someone else’s words; let them write them.
+No. Testimonials are someone else’s words — let them write them.
+AI-fabricated proof is the fastest way to lose a cold reader.

 - Where do I put pricing?
-Above the fold AND after the modules.
-Hiding pricing reduces conversion.
+Above the fold and again after the modules.
+Hiding pricing reduces conversion; for courses over $200, a webinar still outconverts a static page.

 Related